THE BEST PYTHON TUTORIALS IN 2019

 - After reading these python tutorials, you will be able to read and write Python modules and programs, and you will be ready to learn more about the various Python library modules described in the Python Library Reference.

 Some of these python tutorials introduce the reader to the basic concepts and features of the Python language and system.
 Some are comprehensive but might not cover every single feature, or even every commonly used feature.
-Instead, they might introduce many of Python’s most noteworthy features, and will give you a good idea of the language’s flavor and style.
+Instead, they might introduce many of Python’s most noteworthy features and will give you a good idea of the language’s flavour and style.

 BEFORE YOU START LEARNING PYTHON

 - Download the latest version of Python 3

 - It helps to have a Python interpreter handy for hands-on experience, some examples are self-contained, some tutorials can be read off-line as well.